You can use sub-consultants in Abtrac if you outsource work to third parties, and need to manage them over the duration of one or more projects.

 When clicking on the button, a new page opens.
 To start with, there are no records in the grid.
-Before adding a record you will want to add Sub-consultant Work Types by clicking on the first of the buttons highlighted below.
+Before adding a record, you will want to add Sub-consultant Work Types by clicking on the ‘Manage Subconsultant Work Types’ button indicated below.

 This opens a pop up page into which you can add a list of generic sub-consultant work types.

-After closing this pop up we can now add the sub-consultant and the type of work they do.
+After saving and closing this pop up, we can now add the sub-consultant and the type of work they do.
 Here, we’ve added Acoustic Services Pty Ltd with a work type of Acoustic Engineering.
 Now save by clicking on the save button to the left of the subconsultant.

 The sub-consultant grid above auto-filters based on the sub-consultant you were on in the ‘Clients and Contacts’ page.
 Removing the filter from the column head enables you to view all current sub-consultants.
-Had we also added a sub-consultant rating we could have then filtered by that to find the best acoustic engineering sub-consultants.
+Had we also added a sub-consultant rating, we could have then filtered by that to find the best rated acoustic engineering sub-consultant.